 Here are 5 unique photo tips that you may have never heard of before.

 Have you ever looked at a photo on a corporate social media account and thought to yourself how staged it looked.
 It probably happens quite often.
 Most people are not great at acting or putting on a truly natural smile when someone behind a lens simply says “Smile!”.
-To capture true emotion when shooting for your corporate social media accounts, try to get the subjects talking, having a genuinely good time, or even having a genuine business discussion if capturing a meeting photo like the above.
+To capture true emotion, get the subjects talking, have a good time and capture the in between shots.
 The difference between acting and really performing the task you’re trying to portray in the end result can be truly amazing.

 The rule of thirds is a composition rule where you divide an image into even thirds, both horizontally and vertically, and place your subject at the intersection of these imaginary lines.
 The man in the corporate photo above would be on the third vertical line from the left for example.
 The rule of thirds also encourages the creative use of negative space around your main subject.
 In the example, we can see the man’s work clearly on the left of the photo, while he continues to work further down the window.
 Negative space is used here to show off the finished product.